Wateryclone/Mythical-Creature-Catalouge/ReadMe.md

 **deleteManager**

-First search if the item to delete is in our datastructure.
+First search if the item to delete is in our data structure.
 If yes, remove the item from HashTable and BST, otherwise "CANNOT delete creature ###"

 **undoDeleteManager**

-Use a stack to temporarly store the item after delete.
+Use a stack to temporally store the item after delete.
 When user aims to undo delete, pop the top item in the stack and re-insert to our database.
 This function allow users undo delete continuously until all deleted items are poped (i.e., stack is empty).
-Note that when user write the data (with potential munipulations), this stack is clearned which means user cannot undo delete (prompt to user).
+Note that when user write the data (with potential manipulations), this stack is cleared which means user cannot undo delete (prompt to user).

 **statisticsManager**

-Call HashTable function to get statistics, e.g., load factore, longest chain (hash key collision), empty bucket, and etc..
+Call HashTable function to get statistics, e.g., load factor, longest chain (hash key collision), empty bucket, and etc..

 **[hidden] indentedTree**

-Call BST printTree() function to print indented tree (wiht primary key for stored data).
+Call BST printTree() function to print indented tree (with primary key for stored data).
 This is a hidden option.

 # Binary Search Tree & File I/O: Shunyao Jin